 (a) one-third of the total number of members of the Council would be elected by electorates consisting of members of local bodies like the municipalities and the district boards.

-(b) one-twelfth of the members would be elected by electorates comprising of graduates of a standing of three years dwelling in that particular state.
+(b) one-twelfth of the members would be elected by electorates comprising of graduates of the standing of three years dwelling in that particular state.

 (d) one-third would be elected by members of the Legislative Assembly from amongst people who are not Assembly members.